yalmip/yalmip.github.io/_posts/tutorials/2016-09-17-logicprogramming.md

 ### If \\( f(x) \leq 0\\) then a else not a

 Now it starts paying of thinking in terms of auxilliary variables and disjoint cases.
-This is (with standard problems arising at the cross-over)
+This is

 $$
 \begin{align}